kthibodeaux/ergodox-layout/README.md

 * LED indicators show layer number in binary and light brightly when a modifier is pressed

-## Todo
-* A new layer that is easy to toggle should allow common symbols to be pressed from the home row.
-This will likely be done by making backspace and tab act as a toggle to the layer when held.

 ## Building

 To build it you will need [qmk_firmware][qmk] checked out and this repo checked